wadeguidry/Primo-Book-Cover-Carousel/README.md

 http://www.pugetsound.edu/academics/academic-resources/collins-memorial-library/new-resources/recently-read-collins/

-This script is more "proof-of-concept" than production, and provides an example of how to use the Alma Analytics API against an existing report.
+This script is more "proof-of-concept" than production, and provides an example of how to use the Alma Analytics API.

 The various components required for this project include: